Panel User Guide

 Service Levels

-• Performance measures – The Service Provider’s provision of Services must satisfy an Agency’s requirements as detailed in the Order for Service to the satisfaction of the Agency.
-This includes maintaining the responsibility to notify the Agency and Finance of any instance of security incidents or breach of the Service Provider’s obligations under clause 23 of the Head Agreement.
+• Performance measures – The Service Provider’s provision of Services must satisfy an entity's requirements as detailed in the Order for Service to the satisfaction of the entity.
+This includes maintaining the responsibility to notify the entity and Finance of any instance of security incidents or breach of the Service Provider’s obligations under clause 23 of the Head Agreement.

 Performance Measures